- doxycycline hyclate

 Systemic lupus erythematosus

-Tetracyclines can cause exacerbation of systemic lupus erythematosus (SLE).
+Tetracyclines can cause exacerbation of systemic lupus erythematosus (SLE), see section 4.8.

 Caution is advised in administering tetracyclines with methoxyflurane (see section 4.5).